gio78ct/HomeAssistant/DUCKDNS.md

 https://www.splitbrain.org/blog/2017-08/10-homeassistant_duckdns_letsencrypt

 ## GUIDA per AIO installer (H.A. gira su virtualenv)
 Set all this up via the pi user using sudo.

 Once you get to the point of creating the hook.sh file, you must make it executable.
-Then, change ALL permissions for ownership over to homeassistant for the entire dehydrated directory

-sudo chown -R homeassistant:homeassistant dehydrated/

 # GENERARE I CERTIFICATI:
 Time to run dehydrated.